DerGuteWolf/ui5-task-translationhub/README.md

 - duplicate: `object` (optional)
   Use this if you want files delivered from the translation Hub duplicated to other locales.
 See below for examples.
 - debug: `boolean` (optional)
+- timeout: `number` (optional) timeout value in Milliseconds to use for normal Calls to Translation Hub API (default: 1000)
+- timeoutUpDown: `number` (optional) timeout value in Milliseconds to use for Up- and Download Calls to Translation Hub API (default: 30000)

 ## Usage